Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk after eating.
-This can help your body use up the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after eating.
+This can help your body use the sugar more effectively.

 Mindful Eating